Frequently Asked Questions - Catalog System

 Can I renew an item that I don't have with me?

-Yes, as long as there is no outstanding request on the item or over $9.99 in fines on your account.
+Yes, as long as there is no outstanding request on the item and you have less than $9.99 in fines on your account.

 Can I see a list of everything that I've checked out?

-You can opt in and start saving such a list by logging into your account, selecting the "Account Preferences" tab and then the smaller "Search Preferences" tab.
-Check the "Keep history of checked out items" box and save your changes.
+You can opt in and start saving such a list by logging into your account, selecting the "Contact Information and Preferences" link on your account page, and checking the box that says "Maintain reading list."
 Note that this will not record any items that you currently have checked out (or that you had previously checked out), but will begin with any items you check out after having made this change.

 How do I access an electronic book that I find in the catalog?
 (For example, a Safari book)

-Click the title of the book to show the full record, then click marc record.
+Click the title of the book to show the full display, then choose "Librarian's View."
 Copy the link from the 856 field and paste it into your browser's address bar.
 You will then be prompted for your library card number and PIN.

 I placed a hold on an item.
 How do I know where I am in the queue?